 - Other frameworks recommended are action-oriented, focused on how to change, and describe steps and activities to help people traverse this experience.

 It is essential to understand the difference and to use them appropriately.

 Further, within the action-oriented realm, the “how to change”, these are specific approaches that should be applied to the corresponding contexts, ie

-- A model (and tools) developed for a hierarchical, structured culture should only be used there and are likely of diminishing value as the organization will not be able to change fast enough to complete.
+- A framework (and tools) developed for a hierarchical, structured culture should only be used there and are likely of diminishing value as the organization will not be able to change fast enough to complete.
 References to Kurt Lewin’s approach, while usually very accurate, concern me greatly as “Unfreeze, Change, Re-freeze” implies a few linear changes which is far from the experience of most organizations today.
-A different mindset and models are required.
+A different mindset and frameworks are required.

 - Organizations born in a VUCA world have grown the required capabilities into their early cultures but are at risk as they evolve from small, naturally agile start-ups into more formalized global monoliths

 The universal human experience of change – Foundational and perennial